Chapter 12 Dates and Times

 ## [1] "2004-09-04" NA

-Dr Wickham and his then PhD student Dr Grolemund introduced the lubridate package to address the need for a robust set of input functions that don’t require exact specification date separation characters and to allow for arithmetic in either a person-centric or second-centric fashion.
+Dr. Wickham and his then PhD student Dr. Grolemund introduced the lubridate package to address the need for a robust set of input functions that do not require exact date separation characters and to allow for simplification and easy differentiation of date/time arithmetic.
+All functions presented below require the package lubridate and are beyond the capabilities of base R.

 12.1 Creating Date and Time objects